Pow 2011: Background

 Lethal then discussed how the collaborations came together, saying that he was not serious about recreating Pow at first: "Wiley phoned me from Australia or Jamaica, he was in another country somewhere – and he was goin' "bruv, what's this about you doing another Pow?
 I wanna be on it!"
 When I said I was joking he was like "No!
 Biz, you have to do it."
 Then some 1Xtra DJ called me and said "bruv, you need to do that!"
 I was just like "are you bein' serious?"
 Then I thought alright, I'll phone a few people, see who's on it.
 So I phoned Jme, he's like "yup, I'm on it, 1000%", I phoned Chipmunk, he's like "yup, I'm on it, 1000%".
 I was just like rah, people really want this!"

 Lethal said that there were other people who he asked to do a verse but were taking too long.
 Other Grime artists, Sway and Maxsta were originally supposed to be on the final version.
 Bizzle was also going to ask Tempa T (also known as Tempz) to do a verse but was touring with Chase & Status.
 Rumours went around that Chipmunk told Bizzle to not put Maxsta on but Bizzle declined those rumours.
 Kano, another Grime artist that is featured on Pow 2011, recorded a 16-bar rap – when originally everyone was expected to do an 8-bar.
 Sway recorded his verse but decided that he was not going to be on the song because of Kano's verse being a 16-bar.
 Sway did, however, record his own version containing 72-bars, named Wow 2011, which he uploaded on his YouTube channel.
+Kano also released an extended solo version of his verse for free download via SoundCloud, which he dubbed the 'Dench Edition'.